mogindi/easy-migrate-pvc/README.md

 - Temporary pods are automatically created and cleaned up during the process.
 - Ensure your destination PVC has adequate storage capacity to handle the data from the source PVC.
 - Test migrations in non-production environments before using the script in production.

 ---

+## Limitations

+No Differential Copies: The destination PVC is completely wiped and recopied in every run.
+This makes the script ideal for first-time data migrations but not for incremental updates.

+---